 - 4.1 PROTECTION OF FIRST AID RESPONDERS: Rescuers should not attempt to retrieve victims of exposure to this material without adequate personal protective equipment.
 Rescuers should be taken for medical attention, if necessary. - 4.2 DESCRIPTION OF FIRST AID MEASURES: Remove victim(s) to fresh air, as quickly as possible.
 Only trained personnel should administer supplemental oxygen and/or cardio-pulmonary resuscitation, if necessary.
 Remove and isolate contaminated clothing and shoes.
 Seek immediate medical attention.
-Take copy of label and SDS to physician or other medical professional. - 4.2.1 Inhalation: If aerosols of this material are inhaled, remove victim to fresh air.
-If necessary, use artificial respiration to support vital functions. - 4.2.1.1 GHS Precautionary Statements for Inhalation Exposure: P304 + P340: If inhaled, remove victim to fresh air and keep at rest in a position comfortable for breathing P319: Get medical help if you feel unwell. - 4.2.2 Skin Exposure: If the material contaminates the skin, immediately begin decontamination with running water.
+Take copy of label and SDS to physician or other health professional with victim(s). - 4.2.1 Inhalation: If aerosols of this material are inhaled, remove victim to fresh air.
+If necessary, use artificial respiration to support vital functions. - 4.2.1.1 GHS Precautionary Statements for Inhalation Exposure: P304 + P340: If inhaled, remove victim to fresh air and keep at rest in a position comfortable for breathing.
+P319: Get medical help if you feel unwell. - 4.2.2 Skin Exposure: If the material contaminates the skin, immediately begin decontamination with running water.
 Minimum flushing is for 20 minutes.
 Do not interrupt flushing.
 Remove exposed or contaminated clothing, taking care not to contaminate eyes.
-Victim must seek immediate medical attention. - 4.2.2.1 GHS Precautionary Statements for Skin Exposure: P303 + P361 + P353: IF ON SKIN (or hair): Remove or take off immediately all contaminated clothing.
-Rinse skin with water or instant-acting shower.
-P332 + P317: If skin irritation occurs, get medical attention. - 4.2.3 Eye Exposure: If this product enters the eyes, open victim's eyes while under gently running water.
+Victim must seek immediate medical attention. - 4.2.2.1 GHS Precautionary Statements for Skin Exposure: P303+P361+P353: IF ON SKIN (or hair): Take off Immediately all contaminated clothing.
+Rinse SKIN with water [or shower].
+P333 + P313: If skin irritation or rash occurs, get medical attention.
+P361 + P364: Take off immediately all contaminated clothing and wash before reuse. - 4.2.3 Eye Exposure: If this product enters the eyes, open victim's eyes while under gently running water.
 Use sufficient force to open eyelids.
 Have victim "roll" eyes.
 Minimum flushing is for 20 minutes.
-Do not interrupt flushing. - 4.2.3.1 GHS Precautionary Statements for Eye Exposure: P305 + P354 + P338: IF IN EYES: Immediately rinse with water for several minutes.
-Remove contact lenses if present and easy to do.
+Do not interrupt flushing. - 4.2.3.1 GHS Precautionary Statements for Eye Exposure: P305 + P351 + P338: IF IN EYES: Rinse cautiously with water for several minutes.
+Remove contact lenses, if present and easy to do.
 Continue rinsing.
-H317: Get medical help. - 4.2.4 Ingestion: If this material is swallowed, CALL PHYSICIAN OR POISON CONTROL CENTER FOR MOST CURRENT INFORMATION.
+P337 + P317: If eye irritation persists: get medical help. - 4.2.4 Ingestion: If this material is swallowed, CALL PHYSICIAN OR POISON CONTROL CENTER FOR MOST CURRENT INFORMATION.
 DO NOT INDUCE VOMITING, unless directly by medical personnel.
 Have victim rinse mouth with water or give several cupfuls of water, if conscious.
 Never induce vomiting or give diluents (milk or water) to someone who is unconscious, having convulsions, or unable to swallow.
-If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain an open airway and prevent aspiration. - 4.2.4.1 GHS Precautionary Statements for Ingestion Exposure: P301 + P316: IF SWALLOWED: Get emergency medical help immediately.
-P331: Do NOT induce vomiting. - 4.3 MEDICAL CONDITIONS AGGRAVATED BY EXPOSURE: Acute or chronic respiratory, skin and blood conditions may be aggravated by exposure to this product. - 4.4 IMPORTANT SYMPTOMS AND EFFECTS, WHETHER ACUTE OR DELAYED: See Sections 2 (Hazard Identification) and 11 (Toxicological Information) for more detailed information.
+If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain an open airway and prevent aspiration. - 4.2.4.1 GHS Precautionary Statements for Ingestion Exposure: None appliable.